federicomariamassari/udacity-dand/projects/p3/dand-p3-wrangle-openstreetmap.md

 Milan is my hometown and the city I currently live in, so I'm curious to find out how large the local OpenStreetMap community is, and, from a broader perspective, how seriously the project is taken in Italy.

 ## Data auditing and main problems encountered
 To audit the OSM file I used Python's `re` (regular expressions) module.
 I concentrated on four key features: street names `key=addr:street`, postal codes `key=addr:postcode`, city names `key=addr:city` and cuisines `key=cuisine`.
-The following are the main issues encountered [see: [audit.py](https://github.com/federicomariamassari/udacity-dand/blob/master/projects/p3/python-modules/audit.py)].
+The following are the main issues I encountered [see: [audit.py](https://github.com/federicomariamassari/udacity-dand/blob/master/projects/p3/python-modules/audit.py)].
 ### Street names
 - __Lowercase or abbreviated street type__: e.g., _"piazza"_ instead of _"Piazza"_ or _"V.le"_ instead of _"Viale"_;
 - __House number in street name__: e.g., _"Via Europa 30"_ instead of _"Via Europa"_;